xaralis/django-static-sitemaps/README.rst

 periodically.
 Usually, it's enough to set it to run once by 30 minutes or so.

 Done.

+Alternatively, you can run this using a Celery task runner.
+For details, look below.

 **Note:** Your sitemap files will be served from ``STATIC_URL`` by default.
 If your ``STATIC_URL`` is a relative one (e.g. ``/static/``), the result will be